By Staff Sgt. Ian KummerJune 19, 2017

 "It actually helps the overall operational readiness when you have First Army external assets bringing you the experiences of First Army," Van said.
 "There's validity in First Army because of their relevance in having experienced [deployments] through their professional senior-grade NCOs and officers."

 The 35th ID, headquartered in Fort Leavenworth, Kansas, is composed of Kansas and Missouri Army National Guard elements.
 However, additional National Guard Soldiers from Georgia, Michigan, New Jersey, North Carolina and South Carolina are accompanying the 35th ID on their mission.

-After arriving in the Middle East, the 35th ID will assume a key role in two separate strategic initiatives: Operation Spartan Shield in Kuwait and Operation Inherent Resolve in Jordan.
-Though the missions are different in scope, both focus primarily on partnering with America's allies in the region.
+After arriving in the Middle East, the 35th ID will assume a key role in Operation Spartan Shield in Kuwait and with joint training throughout the area.
+Overall, the focus is primarily on partnering with America's allies in the region.

 "This exercise is really helping us see the [theater] environment from a much higher level… and see the bigger picture and how our operations affect our partnered coalition [allies] over there," said Lt.
 Col. Michelle Hannah, commander of the Kansas Army National Guard's 635th Regional Support Group.

 The 635th RSG, headquartered in Topeka, participated in the 35th ID's MRX in a role similar to the one they will have overseas: strategic staff for U.S. Army Central at Camp Arifjan, Kuwait.
 Hannah, who works as a dental hygienist in her civilian career, believes National Guard "part-time" Soldiers help improve the Army's interoperability -- the ability of service members from different Army components, military branches, and even different countries, to work together seamlessly toward shared goals.